Amhara people: Social stratification

 Within traditional Amharic society and that of other local Afro-Asiatic-speaking populations, there were four basic strata.
 According to the Donald Levine, these consisted of high-ranking clans, low-ranking clans, caste groups (artisans), and slaves.
 Slaves or rather servants were at the bottom of the hierarchy, and were primarily drawn from the pagan Nilotic Shanqella and Oromo peoples.

 Also known as the barya (meaning "slave" in Amharic), they were captured during slave raids in Ethiopia's southern hinterland.
 War captives were another source of slaves, but the perception, treatment and duties of these prisoners was markedly different.
 According to Levine, the widespread slavery in Greater Ethiopia formally ended in the 1930s, but former slaves, their offspring, and de facto slaves continued to hold similar positions in the social hierarchy.
+Oromo as "Galla," The Amhara, as the ruling people, enslaved other ethnic groups such as the Oromo people (historically referred to as Galla).
+The central Amhara provinces were a part of major slave caravan trade routes from the southern and southwestern regions to northern Ethiopia.
+According to Terence Walz and Kenneth M. Cuno, Ottoman-era court records indicate that it is improbable that Amhara, during the Ethiopian-Ottoman border conflict, were enslaved under the rule Ali Mubarak as they were who governed the Abyssinian highlands and whose warlords were one of many groups that habitually raided elsewhere for slaves.
+According to Gustav Arén, Ethiopian law did not prohibit slave-holding, but did forbid the enslavement of Christians.
+As such, George Arthur Lipsky indicates that the Amhara resisted converting the non-Christian ethnic groups to Christianity, because they could not thereafter be kept or sold as slaves.
+John Ralph Willis states that slave merchants avoided purchasing Christian Amhara or Tigrean slaves.

 The separate Amhara caste system of people ranked higher than slaves was based on the following concepts: (1) endogamy, (2) hierarchical status, (3) restraints on commensality, (4) pollution concepts, (5) traditional occupation, and (6) inherited caste membership.
 Scholars accept that there has been a rigid, endogamous and occupationally closed social stratification among the Amharas and other Afro-Asiatic-speaking Ethiopian ethnic groups.
 Some label it as an economically closed, endogamous class system with occupational minorities, whereas others such as David Todd assert that this system can be unequivocally labelled as caste-based.